mitja999/bucketlist.github.io/README.md

 # StorageApplication
 Build a simple object storage application using Angular 5.x with following requirements:

-create bucket with name and location
+-create bucket with name and location

-list all buckets
+-list all buckets

-delete a single bucket
+-delete a single bucket

-upload an object to a bucket
+-upload an object to a bucket

-list all objects in a bucket
+-list all objects in a bucket

-delete an object
+-delete an object

 ## Development server